Justin Lassen: Remixes

 Justin Lassen has produced several remixes under the moniker "Empire of Modern Thought", including Madonna, Lady Gaga, Garbage, Blue Man Group, Fisher, Lenny Kravitz, Robert Miles, Nine Inch Nails, Linkin Park, Evanescence, The Killers, Avril Lavigne and many others.

 And Now We See But Through a Glass Darkly

 In 2003, Lassen released his dark chamber symphonic suite "And Now We See But Through a Glass Darkly".
 Since 2003, this dark chamber symphonic suite has racked up over 100 million downloads.
 Lassen released a limited edition physical CD release for this work, featuring premium packaging and remastered tracks.

 Synaesthesia

 Lassen released Synaesthesia—musical tracks he composed that were inspired by the work of several CG artists—in 2006.
 Since then, the project has gained such popularity that he has done four different synaesthesia releases in all.
 Lassen released Synaesthesia as a physical CD release, completely remastered, in 2010.

 White Rabbit Asylum

-In 2010, Lassen compiled the much lauded "White Rabbit Asylum," which was released from Sony.
-This unique selection of 24 bit audio sound clips is still considered one of the best (and only) horror sound libraries of all time.
+In 2010, Lassen compiled "White Rabbit Asylum," which was released from Sony.
+This selection of 24 bit audio sound clips is still considered one of the best (and only) horror sound libraries of all time.